trybrick/ClientApiDoc/Examples/csharp/README.md

 Note
 =====

 There are quirky issues with the provided generic GetContent<T> or PostContent<T> method.
-It doesn't perform json serialization very well on Strongly Typed object or enumerable such as list or array.
+It doesn't perform json deserialization very well for Strongly Typed object or Enumerable such as generic List or array.
 This is to be expected because default .NET Json handling is not very good.
 You should use something like Json.NET JsonConvert to deserialize these objects as demonstrated in the example below:

 ```csharp